An Epic Road Trip to Scotland

 Rest & Be Thankful Viewpoint

 After leaving Three Loch Forest Drive, we headed to our next port of call – the Rest and Be Thankful Viewpoint.
-It sits atop the windiest valley in the world (not really, but it was SUPER windy!) and the views back down are simply awesome.
-What made it even better was the burger van which was there.
-We got ourselves some coffees and the most delicious millionaires shortbread.
+It sits atop the windiest valley in the world (not really, but it was SUPER windy!) and the views back down are excellent.
+What made it even better was the burger van, which was there.
+We got ourselves some coffees and the most delicious millionaire’s shortbread.

 What made it so good?
-The fact the chocolate wasn’t rock hard!
+The fact that the chocolate wasn’t rock hard!
 Ha!
-You know what I’m talking about…when the chocolate is so hard it forces the caramel out and makes a mess of the whole thing.
-Well, this didn’t and it was a sensory overload of awesome caramel, biscuit and chocolate-ness.
+You know what I’m talking about when the chocolate is so hard it forces the caramel out and makes a mess of the whole thing.
+Well, this didn’t, and it was a sensory overload of awesome caramel, biscuit and chocolate-ness.
 Next up after admiring the view was Benmore Botanic Gardens – a world-famous collection of plants in a mountain landscape.

 Benmore Botanical Gardens

-Although the gardens were a 44-mile roundtrip from the main road to Oban, the detour was worth it.
-The drive along Loch Eck is beautiful and the views within the gardens are simply breathtaking.
-It’s quite remarkable that there is such a diverse bit of landscape nestled on a hillside, near the sea.
+Although the gardens were a 44-mile round-trip from the main road to Oban, the detour was worth it.
+The drive along Loch Eck is beautiful, and the views within the gardens are simply breathtaking.
+Remarkably, such a diverse landscape is nestled on a hillside near the sea.

-We saw a deer, nearly killed a beetle (and then witnessed it throw itself off what was the equivalent of the White Cliffs of Dover to a human) and saw many of the wonderful colours, shapes, patterns and smells nature has to offer.
-There’s a £7.50 entrance fee for adults, but consider that you are helping to look after somewhere special.
+We saw a deer, nearly killed a beetle (and then watched it throw itself off what was the equivalent of the White Cliffs of Dover for a human), and many of the excellent colours, shapes, patterns, and smells nature has to offer.
+There’s a ยฃ7.50 entrance fee for adults, but consider that you are helping to look after somewhere special.
 You can find out more about the gardens and their other entrance fees HERE.

 Kilchurn Castle

-The next stop on our road trip to Scotland was Kilchurn Castle…and it did not disappoint!
-The castle just appears out of nowhere.
+The next stop on our road trip to Scotland was Kilchurn Castle, and it did not disappoint!
+The castle appears out of nowhere.
 Almost immediately after seeing the castle, there’s a little lay-by you can stop in to head down to the water’s edge.
-If you have time and the weather is suitable, take a picnic down and admire the dramatic views over Loch Awe and Kilchurn Castle before you head to the main car park.
-The views from the main car park and the path are not the same!
+If you have time and the weather is fine, take a picnic down and admire the dramatic views over Loch Awe and Kilchurn Castle before heading to the main car park.
+The views from the central car park and the path are different!

 We’d spent about 115 miles on the road from Three Loch Forest Drive to Kilchurn Castle, via the Rest and Be Thankful Viewpoint and Benmore Botanic Gardens.
 We felt somewhat isolated on the road.
-We had driven for miles and miles and barely passed any villages, shops or pubs…we were in need of some human contact.
+We had driven for miles and miles, barely passing any villages, shops, or pubs, and we needed some human contact.
 We’d planned to stay at Kilchurn Castle but opted to head on to Oban instead.
-It was only another 23 miles and offered one of the most beautiful stretches of road we’d driven, right along Loch Awe.
+It was only another 23 miles, and it offered one of the most beautiful stretches of road we’d ever driven, right along Loch Awe.
 Loch Awe by name and nature!
 The drive from Kilchurn Castle to Oban was one of the most enjoyable of the entire road trip to Scotland.

 Oban

-Oban is home to about 8500 people, but its geographical location lends itself to attract a vast array of tourist, leading to a bustling little town, with a lovely vibe.
-Overlooking the town sits McCaig’s Tower, a lasting monument to the McCaig family built in 1897 by John Stuart McCaig, which also had the intention to provide work for local stonemasons.
+Oban is home to about 8500 people, but its geographical location attracts a vast array of tourists, making it a bustling little town with a lovely vibe.
+Overlooking the town stands McCaig’s Tower, a lasting monument to the McCaig family, built in 1897 by John Stuart McCaig, with the intention of providing work for local stonemasons.
 The walk up the hill is definitely worth the effort – you won’t regret the views.
 You can even hear the buskers playing as the music travels up the hillside.

-We stayed in the Roseview Caravan Park, which was about a 2-mile walk into Oban town centre.
-It cost £25 a night…we were meant to have accommodation in a guest house but they emailed while we were at Three Loch Forest Drive to tell us they had double booked and subsequently cancelled our booking!
+We stayed at Roseview Caravan Park, about a 2-mile walk from Oban town centre.
+It costs ยฃ25 a night.
+We were meant to stay at a guest house, but they emailed us while we were at Three Loch Forest Drive to say they had double-booked and had subsequently cancelled our booking!
 Ha!
-The beauty of travelling in the vehicle you can eat and sleep in means you don’t have to worry about finding alternative accommodation…we would camp in a lay-by, should we have to.
+The beauty of travelling in the vehicle you can eat and sleep in is that you don’t have to worry about finding alternative accommodation.
+We would camp in a lay-by if we had to.
 Keep your eyes peeled for Part 2!

-If you’d like to know how to take better travel photographs?
+If you’d like to know how to take better travel photographs, here’s how.
 Click HERE.